-In addition to the above, the new standard requires changes to the recognition and subsequent valuation treatment of certain investment products.
+In addition to the above, the standard requires changes to the recognition and subsequent valuation treatment of certain investment products.
 These instruments include property and equity, but also service investments that give rise to cashflows that are not solely payments of principal and interest (SPPI) on the principal outstanding.
-DLUHC introduced a five-year statutory override allowing Councils to reverse any revenue impact of pooled fund valuation gains and losses.
-DLUHC were not minded to make this statutory override permanent, and will keep it under review.
+The Department of Levelling Up, Housing and Communities (DLUHC) introduced a five-year statutory override, initially ending 31st March 2023, allowing Councils to reverse any revenue impact of pooled fund valuation gains and losses.
+The Government has recently announced that it plans to extend this override for a further two years.